RelaxoRelaxo

 • Does Working Out Give You a Free Pass to Sit All Day?

-• How Did We Get 「Stuck」 in the Chair?
+• Why Are We 「Stuck」 in the Chair?

 • Reducing the Harm of Sedentary Behavior with Relaxo